backube/volsync/docs/usage/index.rst

    Use Rsync-based replication for 1:1 replication of volumes in scenarios such as disaster recovery, mirroring to a test environment, or sending data to a remote site for processing.

+For data backup Scribe uses Restic.
+Follow the guide here:

+:doc:`Restic backup<restic/index>`
+   Use Restic backup, forget and prune feature to pvc backups

 Metrics
 =======